 The most basic form of web hosting, and the most popular for small businesses dipping their toes into online business, is unmanaged hosting.
-As the name suggests, with unmanaged hosting, you’re essentially on your own.
+As the name suggests, you’re essentially on your own.
 You rent hosting space on a server and upload your website to it.
 Installing software, designing a website, keeping your website up to date, and patching security holes is all up to you.

 For many businesses, unmanaged hosting is perfectly fine.
 It’s cheaper than managed hosting, and you have complete control over your website.
-Most unmanaged web hosting services have an administration console that makes installing popular software such as WordPress and Shopify a one-click affair.
+Most unmanaged services have an administration console that makes installing popular software such as WordPress and Shopify a one-click affair.

-Backups seem like an afterthought until you need them.
-Without frequent backups, you risk losing your website completely, or at least losing days of work.
-If something goes wrong with your website or database, you could lose all your precious customer data.
+A good managed service will also help you to migrate your website to its server, and while backups seem like an afterthought (until you need them), without frequent backups you risk losing your site completely, or at least losing days of work.
+If something goes wrong with your website or database, you could lose all of your precious customer data.

-Unmanaged hosting may be enough for simple websites, but if your business needs to use lesser-known or old software, then trying to get it up and running on a shared server can be a nightmare.
-Installing and running software that has special requirements is much easier on managed hosting, as the company can make accommodations on the server to meet your bespoke needs.
+Finally, while unmanaged hosting may be enough for simple websites, if your business needs to use lesser-known or old software, then trying to get it up and running on a shared server can be a nightmare.
+Installing and running software with special requirements is much easier on managed hosting, as the company can make accommodations on the server to meet your bespoke needs.

 Managed hosting may be more expensive than unmanaged hosting, but the value it adds through stronger security, better support, and automated backups can mean it pays for itself.